Over the recent decades, the world has seen a drastic depletion of natural resources, leading to an urgent need for cities to be more sustainable.

 The concept of green or eco-friendly tourism has changed over the years.
 What initially referred to supporting small-scale local tourism and visiting natural areas, now includes traveling in an environmentally friendly manner.

 Many cities are revamping themselves to operate more sustainably and support green tourism.
 Keep reading to find out what makes a city sustainable and the top 15 most sustainable cities in the world.
-Plan your eco-friendly trip for 2021 using our guide!
+Plan an eco-friendly vacation using our guide!

 What makes a city sustainable?

 Several factors contribute to making a city sustainable.

 Large and populated cities are huge contributors to pollution and climate change due to the overuse of fossil fuels for energy.
 Recently there has been a push in the use of more sustainable forms of energy or ‘green energy,’ such as solar energy, geothermal energy, and the likes to reduce carbon footprint.